 Creating the right environment also means making sure it’s free from things that will tempt you eat mindlessly, like sugary snacks and sweets while you’re waiting for your dinner.

-TIP: Don’t underestimate the importance of where you eat your Dinner.
+Don’t underestimate the importance of where you eat your Dinner.
 An environment with distraction, mess and chaos doesn’t set you up for mindful eating.
 More likely it sets you up for mindless eating.

 Step 5: Mindfully Eat Your Meal and Enjoy It

 Mindful eating is about becoming aware of your food, before, during and after you’ve eaten it.
-Once you’ve served up your meal and you’re ready to eat, pause and look at your food on the plate.

 Step 6: Mindfully Tidy Up